Links of Interest

 The sheep on the Croft are Castlemilk Moorits.
 A wonderful breed of sheep rescued by the Rare Breeds Survival Trust.
 Take a look at their website.

 At Bluebell Croft organic seeds are used and crops produced using organic principles.
 In this way, not only are the best vegetables produced, but keep the land healthy and sustainable as well.
 Seeds come from The Organic Gardening Catalogue.
-Very good site!
+We also use the Real Seed Company.

 As you might have read we have a lot of green projects going on at Bluebell.
 Our Biomass Boiler system uses logs to heat our houses.
 Taking care of all this complex plumbing and pipes is Zoltan Sinka from XKYenergy from Edinburgh.
 If you need any form of green heating, Biomass, Ground Source Heat Pumps, Air Source Heat Pumps, Solar PV and servicing, then this is the place to go.
 Proper service from a great company